dekuNukem/duckyPad/getting_started.md

 * To change keyboard layout, **`HOLD DOWN TOP LEFT KEY`** while **`PLUGGING IT IN`**, then select your layout.

+* **`Using AMD motherboard and duckyPad isn't working?`**, read about the [USB chipset bug here!](https://www.tomshardware.com/uk/news/amd-suggest-possible-fixes-for-usb-connectivity-issues) Try updating chipset drivers, or use a USB hub.

 ## Writing Your Own Scripts

 The samples might be fun, but duckyPad's true purpose is to do what YOU want!
 So here's how.